husnuuzulmez/-mercari-android-test-master/README.md

 # mercari-android-test-master

-Build an app that loads data from `all.json` which is stored in `assets`, and make the app look like the above screenshot.
+Build an app that loads data from `all.json` which is stored in `assets`

 - Written in a such way that data retrieval implementation can be easily replaced.
 For example, it is currenly loaded from `all.json` file but in the near future we might want to fetch the data from network.